 - Geometry is, in its simplest form, the study of shape and position of structures such as points, lines and surfaces defined on finite or infinite sets.
 More recent breakthroughs in mathematics have completely transformed our concept of space, leading to many novel insights and forms of geometry with which physical theories can then be built to understand the universe around us.

 To solve problems in the mathematical, physical or digital world, we often create toy models and examples, or collect data to gain insights into the underlying patterns and relationships.
-Because of the recent advances in hardware, we can now leverage mathematical modelling with data science, using techniques such as deep learning, natural language processing, automated theorem provers and physical (e.g. quantum) computing, to make powerful models and predictions.
+Due to recent advances in the field of hardware, we can now combine mathematical modeling with data science, using techniques such as statistics and deep learning, to create powerful models and predictions.
+Think of applications such as Computer Vision, Large Language Models, Automated Theorem Provers, and Quantum Computing.

 More information about our member's research areas.